Skip to main content

 The Connecting People, Connecting Support framework

-Our approach is supported by the ‘Connecting People, Connecting Support’ framework, one of the commitments outlined in Scotland’s third National Dementia Strategy (2017-2020) and it is just one of the areas that Alzheimer Scotland is campaigning for key transformational change in.
+Our approach is supported by the ‘Connecting People, Connecting Support’ framework, first published in 2017 a continued commitments outlined in Scotland’s National Dementia Strategies and it is just one of the areas that Alzheimer Scotland is campaigning for key transformational change in.

 In November 2024, we launched our third AHP report in dementia called Connecting People, Connecting Support: looking back, looking ahead.
 An update report on transforming the allied health professions’ contribution to supporting people living with dementia, their families and carers in Scotland.
 In the report we share the progress to date, where the report describes what has happened since Connecting People, Connecting Support in action was published in 2020.